 - 5.2.1 Re-submission is where a student is permitted to revise an assessment task that they have failed.
-The assessment task is then re-submitted to the original assessor within a specified time frame. - 5.2.2 Students who pass a re-submission will receive a maximum mark of 50 per cent unless: - a. the course coordinator allows the full range of marks on the basis of exceptional circumstances, or - b. the re-submission results from an academic misconduct inquiry.
-An academic integrity officer will then determine the range of marks available, in consultation with the course coordinator. - 5.2.3 A re-submitted assessment task cannot be re-marked. - 5.2.4 Re-submission can be initiated by a course coordinator, academic integrity officer, or a student. - 5.2.5 A course coordinator can offer a student the opportunity to re-submit work.
-The offer must be made within five working days of the original task being returned to the student. - 5.2.6 A student can request a re-submission within five working days of receiving the returned assessment task.
-The course coordinator will notify the student in writing within five working days whether a re-submission has been granted or denied. - 5.2.7 If the course coordinator grants a re-submission, they will advise the student in writing how much of the assessment task must be re-submitted, the due date for re-submission, and the marks available. - 5.2.8 If the course coordinator denies the request for re-submission, the student may request the head of school to review the course coordinator's decision by writing to the head of school within five working days of receiving the course coordinator's decision.
-The request must include the reasons for requesting a re-submission. - 5.2.9 The head of school will either: - a. approve the re-submission and notify the student and the course coordinator in writing within five working days of receiving the request, or - b. deny the re-submission and confirm that the original fail grade applies. - 5.2.10 If the head of school approves a re-submission, the course coordinator will: - a. advise the student in writing how much of the assessment task must be re-submitted, the due date for re-submission, and the marks available - b. notify the student of the outcome of the re-submission within ten working days of receiving the re-submitted task - c. provide Campus Central or UniSA partner administration office with a copy of all correspondence relating to the re-submission, to be retained on the student's file. - 5.2.11 Students who are not satisfied with the result of the re-submission may appeal their final grade in accordance with section 8 of this manual.
+The assessment task is then re-submitted to the original assessor within a specified time frame. - 5.2.2 Re-submission is not an option for final summative assessments, including secondary assessments.
+Students who consider that unexpected or exceptional circumstances have affected their final summative assessment may be eligible for secondary assessment as outlined in section 7. - 5.2.3 Students who pass a re-submission will receive a maximum mark of 50 per cent unless the course coordinator allows the full range of marks on the basis of exceptional circumstances. - 5.2.4 A re-submitted assessment task cannot be re-marked. - 5.2.5 Re-submission can be initiated by a course coordinator or a student. - 5.2.6 A course coordinator can offer a student the opportunity to re-submit work.
+The offer must be made within five working days of the original task being returned to the student. - 5.2.7 A student can request a re-submission within five working days of receiving the returned assessment task.
+The course coordinator will notify the student in writing within five working days whether a re-submission has been granted or denied. - 5.2.8 If the course coordinator grants a re-submission, they will advise the student in writing how much of the assessment task must be re-submitted, the due date for re-submission, and the marks available. - 5.2.9 If the course coordinator denies the request for re-submission, the student may request the Executive Dean to review the course coordinator's decision by submitting a request in writing within five working days of receiving the course coordinator's decision.
+The request must include the reasons for requesting a re-submission. - 5.2.10 The Executive Dean will either: - a. approve the re-submission and notify the student and the course coordinator in writing within five working days of receiving the request, or - b. deny the re-submission and confirm that the original fail grade applies. - 5.2.11 If the Executive Dean approves a re-submission, the course coordinator will: - a. advise the student in writing how much of the assessment task must be re-submitted, the due date for re-submission, and the marks available - b. notify the student of the outcome of the re-submission within ten working days of receiving the re-submitted task c. provide Campus Central or UniSA partner administration office with a copy of all correspondence relating to the re-submission, to be retained on the student's file.
+5.2.12 Students who are not satisfied with the result of the re-submission may appeal their final grade in accordance with section 8 of this manual.